thdalstn6352/MobileOpensource/README.md

 Then, You can check the progress of our project on the Project tab as well as Issue tab.
 I hope this content will help you.
 Thank you
+And also, Modified and supplemented code can be found in *minsoo_not_origin branch.

 Where can you find the .apk file for android: \HEA\HEA\bin\Android\Debug\android-debug.apk Then download it and allow everytings.